tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/ELEC2005/Week 12 - Fundamental of Battery Energy Storage and Electric Vehicles.md

 Battery capacity is determined discharging the battery at a constant current, for a fixed time, until allowed minimum voltage is reached

+### Discharge Rate
+- Rate at which charge is taken out of the battery

 # Additional Content
 ---